Originally written November 2022. Minor updates July 2023, including moving Twitter description to an appendix because who even cares these days.

 - Filter action is what happens if the filter matches a post.
 Hide with a warning works well when you're testing it out; any of the filter matches displayed as a warning message like the one at the beginning of this article; you can then click on if you want to see the post – kind of like a content warning but it looks different).
 Once I'm confident it's working, I'll change it to Hide completely.

-- If Keywords filter applies to posts that have any of the keywords in the text, CW (content warning), or media description (alt-text) for any images or videos included in the post.
+- The filter applies to posts that have any of the keywords in the text, CW (content warning), or media description (alt-text) for any images or videos included in the post.
 If you check “whole word,” the filter only applies if the keyword is surrounded by spaces or other non-alphanumeric characters.
 Otherwise, it applies to any post with the included characters, regardless of whether they are in the middle of a word.

 - You can add additional keywords as well.
 For this filter, I went on to add "Apartheid Clyde", his first and last names, and variants with vowels replaced by an asterisk (a commonly-used technique on Twitter).